aclemens/dotfiles/README.md

 ## Packages

-Install all the required packages on your system by running the `installation.sh` script.
+Install all the required packages on your system by running the `install.sh` script.

 ## Dotfiles